Quantum Emulation of Molecular Force Fields: A Blueprint for a Superconducting Architecture: Physical implementation

 \subsection{Measurement}

-The final point of the protocol, after having performed an emulation of the quenching transition, is extracting information that allows us reconstructing the FCP, using the superconducting cavities that emulate the vibrational modes.
+The final point of the protocol, after having performed the emulation of the quantum quench, is to extract from the superconducting cavities that emulate the vibrational modes the information necessary to reconstruct the Franck-Condon profile.
 A variety of strategies may be used for the measurement stages, depending on the physical observables that we intend to characterize.
+As far as the simulation scheme is concerned, there is not a fundamental reason to select one possibility over the others.

-The simplest approach towards measuring the total energy of the resonator array would be to study the power that is leaked out from the resonators.
-By coupling each resonator to a transmission line, we can extract the outgoing microwaves, add them up and, after amplification, measure the total radiated power in an integrating device.
-The resulting measure of the leaked intensity will be proportional to the number of photons in the resonator and their respective energies, as per the input-output relations.
-These measurements will provide us with a power distribution $P\left(W\right)$ which we can assimilate to the FCP $P\left(E\right)$ after a suitable calibration.
-The contributions on the rescaled $\lambda_j$ parameters corresponding to the null space of the coupling matrices have to be substracted to assimilate the power distribution to the FCP.
+One possible such approach consists of performing a quantum nondemolition (QND) measurement of the number of photons in each of the resonators by using the ancillary qubits depicted in Fig.~\ref{fig:setup}.
+In the dispersive regime, where qubits are far off-resonant from the resonators, they experience a photon number-dependent energy splitting~\cite{johnson2010quantum,schuster2007}

-This is not the only possibility, as actual setups may have amplifiers which are noisier or are too narrow-bandwidth.
-In that case, it may be more desirable to measure the number of photons directly in each resonator, or the collective energy of the setup, using one of the schemes we suggest in App.~\ref{app:measurement}.
+where $\Delta_{0,j}$ is the bare energy gap of the $j$th qubit, $g_j$ is the coupling to the $j$th resonator and $\delta_j = \Delta_{0,j} - \Omega_j$ is the detuning.
+The qubits associated with the translational and rotational degrees of freedom may be discarded by keeping them uncoupled from their respective cavities.